 Capacitors are just the opposite; the lower the value the brighter the tone will be when the Tone control on the guitar is turned down.
 Values of tone capacitors range from about .01u to .1u.
 Never skimp on quality, especially with the pots.
 If your guitar sounds too bright and harsh try lower value pots; if it’s muddy, use higher value pots.
 The capacitor only takes effect when you turn down the Tone control.
 If you feel that too much of your highs are lost when you adjust the Tone then try a lower value capacitor.

 You might also like this HumbuckerSoup article: Les Paul Three-Way Switch Wiring – Basic Guitar Electronics

 The three-way switch that you will use is something that you should put a bit of consideration into as well.
-There are several kinds on the market; Fender, Ernie Ball, and Dimarzio, each make their own, among others, and there are dozens of third party models.
+There are several kinds on the market; Fender, Ernie Ball, and Dimarzio, among others, make their own, and there are dozens of third party models.
 You want a two-stage, three-position, Lever switch.
-It is called a two stage because it has two rows of four tabs to which you can solder your wires.
+It is called a two-stage because it has two rows of four tabs to which you can solder your wires.
 You want to buy the highest quality you can find as this is a part that often wears out.

-Solder a wire from tab 1 of the volume control to tab 3 of the tone control.
-Solder the capacitor from tab 2 of the tone control to the back of the tone control, being mindful of polarity.
-Solder a wire from the back of the tone control to the back of the volume control.
+Solder a wire from Tab 1 of the volume control to Tab 3 of the tone control.
+Now solder the capacitor from Tab 2 of the tone control to the back of the tone control, being mindful of polarity.
+And finally, solder a wire from the back of the tone control to the back of the volume control.
 And that’s it… you’re finished!